lordvaider/lordvaider.github.io/_posts/2024-12-20-RIP Timeline Normal FAQ.md

 It used to be that you could open up your Timeline on any device you are logged into your Google account on.
 By using a service called Google Takeout, you could also download a json file containing your entire Timeline history data.

 Going forth Google is making a change where the Timeline data will all live on your mobile device and not be maintained on their servers - You will have an option to keep an encrypted backup on their servers, but this is for the purpose of maintaining Timeline continuity when you change your mobile device.
+There have been complaints from several users who have lost decades of data due to dark patterns and weird bugs in this migration process.

 __N:__ Hmm ok, so I spent like 5 mins playing around with this...
 Now what?
 I mean you can geek out over this data all you want, but can you bottom line it for me?
 What's the point of it?